Semihalf/edk2-platforms/Readme.md

 ### ACPICA iASL compiler
 The RAW table generator, used to process the DSDT/SSDT files depends on the iASL compiler to convert the DSDT/SSDT ASL files to a C array containing the hex AML code.
-The current implementation of the iASL compiler does not support generation of a C header file suitable for including from a C source file.
+The "-tc" option of the iASL compiler has been enhanced to support generation of an AML hex file (C header) with a unique symbol name so that it is suitable for inclusion from a C source file.

 Related Links
 --------------